-The Specialty Certificate Examination in Nephrology is delivered once a year.
+The Specialty Certificate Examination (SCE) in Nephrology is delivered once a year.

 There are no entry requirements for the SCE in Nephrology, although trainees in UK training posts would normally take the SCE in their penultimate year of higher specialty training.

 Trainees who hold MRCP(UK), have gained the Certificate in Nephrology and who are recommended for a CCT will be entitled to apply for the postnominal MRCP(UK) (Nephrology).